Edge-weighted Online Stochastic Matching Under Jaillet-Lu LP: Hardness

 \section{Hardness}

 We define our hard instance $G$ with $\Lambda=2$ as follows.
 There are two offline vertices and a second-class online vertex type, with arrival rate $2\ln 2$, connected to both offline vertices with unit edge weights.
 In addition, each offline vertex is connected to a first-class online vertex type with arrival rate $1-\ln2$, with some edge weight $k\ge 1$.
 We will choose $k$ later.
 See \cref{fig:hard} for an illustration.
-We note that we can also get hard instances with arbitrarily large $\Lambda$ by simply copying $G$ many times.
+We note that we can also create large hard instances by simply duplicating $G$ many times, i.e., our hardness result will hold for graphs with arbitrarily large $\Lambda$.

 It's easy to check that in the optimal Jaillet-Lu LP solution, all vertices in $G$ will be fully matched, which gives us the following fact.

 \begin{fact} The optimal value of Jaillet-Lu LP on $G$ is $2\ln2 + (2-2\ln2)k$. \end{fact}